 Northern Italy road trip

-This road trip around northern Italy takes you from the cosmopolitan city of Milan, along the shores of Lake Como to the beautiful, medieval town of Bormio.
+This one is one of the most beautiful road trips in Europe!
+A road trip around northern Italy takes you from the cosmopolitan city of Milan, along the shores of Lake Como to the beautiful, medieval town of Bormio.
 From Bormio, head over the famous Stelvio Pass (or via Müstair, Switzerland during the winter months) through stunning alpine scenery, until you finally arrive in the charming town of Bolzano, the capital of South Tyrol.
 Discovering some of the most beautiful places to visit in Italy.

 Milan – Lecco